haskell-game/sdl2/README.md

 [![Build Status](https://travis-ci.org/haskell-game/sdl2.svg?branch=master)](https://travis-ci.org/haskell-game/sdl2)

-If you don't have SDL 2.0.3 (note the .3) on your system via your package manager, you can install it from the
+If you don't have SDL 2.0.2 or higher on your system via your package manager, you can install it from the
 [official SDL site](https://www.libsdl.org/download-2.0.php).